stevenpfaff/HockeySimulator/README.md

 8/27/2024 - Goalies now will only start a maximum of 65 games per season.

 9/1/2024 - Added roles to each skater to weigh team offenses and defenses more accurately.

+10/2/2024 - Now reads NHL schedule and results from .csv to update playoff odds throughout the season.

+11/8/2024 - Powerplay, Penalty Kill, and penalty differential logic implemented.